St Hilda’s School is a Diocesan-owned school, the governing body of the school is Diocesan Council.

 The Reverend Canon Nicole Colledge

-The Venerable Geoffrey Hoyte
+The Venerable Geoff Hoyte

 The Reverend Dr Ceridwen Wynne